caohongtao/raindrop-app/README.md

 # raindrop-app
 Mobile app based on the restful API of www.yudianer.com.
 All the features are based on official components.
-Only Js used, no native code Java.
+Only Js used, no native Java code.

 ## Demo
 http://share.weiyun.com/bbf67609eef2f58b87ca79ce0cbf185b